-Tag: vintage tv repair
+Tag Archives: vintage tv repair

 The very first commercially available post-WWII consumer television set.
 Just a peek at the ’46 RCA that’s on the bench.
 Chassis has been restored and the set has beautiful video but I’m giving a shout out to some other techs for some help with the audio.
 Once that is fixed everything will be perfect.